Tim-Mah/RelentlessSpring2023/README.md

 Wall Slide by holding direction keys (arrows or A, D) in direction of wall Wall Jump by pressing a jump key while wall sliding

+# **My Contributions**
+I coded the movement system, implimenting *coyote time, double jump, wall jumps + grab, dash*, as well as all the platforms and materials (floating, moving, ice, jump platforms, 2 way and 1 way platforms).
+I also arranged the art for each level (some hand drawn, some premade assets) and designed + animated the main character.
+I designed and tested the 3rd level.

 # **Level Design Goals**